Vatterott College

 Vatterott College was a for-profit career training institute with programs at 16 campuses across the Midwest of the United States and online.
-It was operated by Vatterott Educational Centers, Inc., and owned by the private equity firm TA Associates.
+It was operated by Vatterott Educational Centers, Inc., which was based in St. Louis and owned by the private equity firm TA Associates.
 The college also offered distance-learning programs, called eCompanion Courses, which allowed students to earn credits, diplomas, and degrees through online classes.

-These resources were also available to distance education students and on-campus students.
+Vatterott College closed all campuses on December 17, 2018 citing a U.S. Department of Education decision to place it under heightened cash monitoring.

 History

-Vatterott College was found in 1969 in St. Louis, Missouri by John C. Vatterott Sr. The original name was Urban Technical Centers, Inc., and subsequent changes included Vatterott & Sullivan Educational Center and Vatterott Educational Centers.
+John C. Vatterott Sr. and Phil Sullivan opened Urban Technical Centers, Inc. in 1969 in St. Louis, Missouri.
+In the 1970s, the institution was renamed Vatterott & Sullivan Educational Center.

+In 1984, Vatterott and Sullivan agreed to split the company.
+Sullivan moved to Kansas City, and Vatterott took full control of the college, which was then renamed Vatterott College.
+In January 1985, a Vatterott College campus opened in St. Ann, Missouri.

-The institution changed its name to Vatterott College in 1989 when associate degree (specialized) granting authority was issued by the Accrediting Commission of National Association of Trade and Technical Schools (NATTS), which was called the Accrediting Commission of Career Schools and Colleges (ACCSC).
+In 1989, the college's associate degree (specialized) granting authority was issued by the Accrediting Commission of Career Schools and Colleges (ACCSC), now known as the Accrediting Commission of National Association of Trade and Technical Schools (NATTS).

-In January 1985, the institution opened a facility in St. Ann, Missouri.